bpongvh/v8ch-primary-category/README.md

-# v8ch-primary-category
+# V8CH Primary Category
-WordPress plugin to create a Gutenberg block for setting and displaying primary categories assigned to posts
+WordPress plugin to create a Gutenberg editor block for setting and displaying primary categories assigned to posts.

 ## Notes

 This is a work-in-progress, and several issues remain unresolved:

-- Certain snapshot tests fail (notably `Controls-test.js`) probably because of an issue with the way dependent libraries are included (via Jest's processing instead of Webpack bundling).
 - The primary category select is capped at 100 options as this is a per-page limitation of the WordPress REST API.
 Ultimate fix is to read headers to see if additional pages are available and fetch accordingly.
+- A complete implementation should address setting primary category in permalink if category is included in permalink.
+- In the Gutenberg editor, should allow setting the number of recent posts in primary category, with preview in the editor.

 ## Tests

 I spent a fair amount of time attempting to work out basic snapshot testing using Jest--without any luck.
 Tests fail for any of this packages components that imports any Gutenberg built-in component.
-Output from the failing tests is identical in every case:
+Output from the failing tests is similar to this in every case:

 ```javascript
 yarn run v1.7.0